 The first thing that struck me when I landed on Bespin was the skybox.
 I didn’t realise it until I landed, but if it had looked wrong it would have totally ruined the feeling of actually being on Bespin.
-Instead you feel instantly as though you’re right there and immersed in the location that you saw in the movie.
+Instead, you feel instantly as though you’re right there and immersed in the location as it appeared in The Empire Strikes Back.
 The colours are a moody mix of oranges unlike anything else in the game, and the sky is alive with all manner of ships zooming around between the floating city’s platforms.

-While you can visit the planets POI’s of your own volition, the developers informed me that many of them are also involved in the game’s quest lines.
-While I didn’t partake in any of the new missions during my short preview I was able to learn a few things about what they would entail.
+While you can visit the planet’s POIs of your own volition, the developers informed me that many of them are also involved in the game’s quest lines.
+I didn’t partake in any of the new missions during my short preview, but I was able to learn a few things about what they would entail.
 In something of a first for the game, the quests would be split down factional lines, with both a Rebel and an Imperial storyline available to players.
 Odih and Kicco, the developers who scripted the new questlines promised lengthy quests with an emphasis on story.
 In keeping with the game’s timeline, the events of the quests will bring players right up until the events that take place in The Empire Strikes Back.

 New content is nothing without new rewards however and the team has gone out of their way to make sure there is something for everyone on Bespin.
 By participating in quests, heroics, or in the new PvP zone players can earn new wearables, decorations, and vehicles, as well as a host of items which were available as loot cards in the Star Wars Galaxies Trading Card Game, but which have never made their way over to Legends.

 It’s not all about the fighting though!
-Traders and Entertainers are also getting their own quests and rewards, including new heroic jewellery sets which grant bonuses to crafting and reverse engineering, and a new dance.
+Traders and Entertainers are also getting their own quests and rewards, including new heroic jewellery sets which grant bonuses to crafting and reverse engineering, as well as a new dance.
 Meanwhile Beast Master’s will have their chance to tame two new beasts, and pilots will be able to take flight in new ships including the huge Cloud City Luxury Shuttle (which includes the ability to open and close the shields to get a scenic view of the clouds).